Residence Life FAQs

 If you have already turned in your housing application and forgotten to include your roommate request, please contact us, and we will be happy to honor your roommate preference.

-Am I allowed to have small cooking appliances—like a plug-in teapot or rice cooker—in my dorm room?
+Am I allowed to have small cooking appliances—like a plug-in teapot or rice cooker—in my residence hall room?

 In general, small electric cooking appliances are permitted if they have automatic shutoff features and don’t have exposed/separate heating elements.

-Is there a place to wash dishes in my dorm?
+Is there a place to wash dishes in my residence hall?

 It depends on which residence hall you’re in.
-In Cianchette Hall, Maplewood Hall, Eastview, and the Cottages, there are kitchenettes and residents can wash their dishes in the kitchen sink.
-Westview and Wood Hall do not have kitchenettes, so residents must wash any dirty dishes in the bathroom sinks.
+In Unity Three, Unity Two, Clifford, Cianchette Hall, Maplewood Hall, Eastview, Westview, and the Cottages, there are kitchenettes and residents can wash their dishes in the kitchen sink.
+Wood Hall does not have kitchenettes, so residents must wash any dirty dishes in the bathroom sinks.

 Does the college provide blinds on the bedroom windows?